Menu

 Join waitlist

-Quilt Brain Workshop with Kestrel Michaud
+Quilt Brain Bootcamp with Kestrel Michaud

 This full-day workshop focuses on teaching students how to think creatively, demonstrates the importance of design elements, and teaches the first rule of Kestrel's design formula.
 Kestrel will guide students through a series of FIVE hands-on exercises to develop your creativity in designing quilts.